bjssacademy/gobatttleships/README.md

 Each player has 9 Battleships, each of which can occupy only one square on their grid

-Each player can place their battleships anywhere on this grid
+Each player can place their battleships anywhere on their grid

-Players take it in turns to pick any grid square reference
+After all the ships are placed, players take it in turns to pick any grid square reference on their opponent's grid to shoot at

 If the player hits a battleship, then it is sunk, and the turn passes to the opponent